at-import/Sassy-Maps/README.md

 bower install sassy-maps --save-dev
 ```

 *BE AWARE* that while you can install Sassy Maps through Bower, Sassy Maps still only works with Sass compilers that have full compatibility with Sass 3.3.x and greater.
+If using Compass, you are also going to need to add the folder using Compass's [`add_import_path`](http://compass-style.org/help/tutorials/configuration-reference/) config option instead of the standard `require`.

 ## Using Sassy Maps